jleahred/katas/langs/rust/machine_revisions_problem/README.md

-# Machine check work distribution
+# Machines check work distribution

 ## The problem

 We have _n_ machines

-Each one, has to be checked with different procedures
+Each one, has to be checked with different procedures (more than one)

-Each procedure/machine require different time
+Each procedure/machine requires different time

 We need to distribute all the checks (machine/period/kind)

-A distribution _A_ is better than another _B_ if _A_ requires more similar times per period than _B_
+A distribution _X_ is better than another _Y_ if _X_ requires more similar times per period than _Y_

 Possible configuration